MicrosoftDocs/memdocs/sccm/osd/deploy-use/manage-monitor-phased-deployments.md

 ## <a name="bkmk_suspend"></a> Suspend and resume phases

-You may need to manually suspend or resume a phased deployment.
+You can manually suspend or resume a phased deployment.
 For example, you create a phased deployment for a task sequence.
 While monitoring the phase to your pilot group, you notice a large number of failures.
 You suspend the phased deployment to stop further devices from running the task sequence.
 After resolving the issue, you resume the phased deployment to continue the rollout.

 1. How to start this action varies based on the type of deployed software:

-    - **Application** (only in version 1806 or later): Go to the **Software Library**, expand **Application Management**, and select **Applications**.
+    - **Application** (only in version 1806 or later): Go to the **Software Library** workspace, expand **Application Management**, and select **Applications**.

+    - **Software update** (only in version 1810 or later): Go to the **Software Library** workspace, and then select one of the following nodes:
+        - Software Updates
+            - **All Software Updates**
+            - **Software Update Groups**
+        - Windows 10 Servicing, **All Windows 10 Updates**
+        - Office 365 Client Management, **Office 365 Updates**

     - **Task sequence**: Go to the **Software Library** workspace, expand **Operating Systems**, and select **Task Sequences**.
 Select an existing task sequence, and then click **Create Phased Deployment** in the ribbon.